 The methodology used is based on a communicative competence model.
-The objective of the courses is to teach students to speak and write.
+The objective of the courses is to teach students to be able to communcate (speaking and writting).

 In the different levels, four skill areas are focused on so students can understand and produce written texts and oral discourse: